-We have long held the philosophy that harsh chemical preservatives and low quality ingredients in some commercially prepared dog foods is the reason our animals are suffering from illnesses and premature death.
-This is the why we go by the principle of no preservatives and use only good quality ingredients in the treats we make.
+We have long held the philosophy that harsh chemical preservatives and low-quality ingredients in commercially prepared dog foods are the reason our animals are suffering from illnesses and premature death.
+This is why we go by the principle of no preservatives and use only good quality ingredients in the healthy treats we make.

 The Pet food industry has a multi-billion dollar turnover each year and there are a lot of companies vying for a slice of this pie.
 Keep in mind, their marketing strategies are aimed at us, with their “you are not looking after your dog properly if you don’t feed them ....” spiel.